 In looking through the lens of a single chosen word, I found a new approach to personal change and spiritual formation—one that is doable, memorable, effective, and sticky.

-Last year I chose the word cultivate.
+2017 was the first time I chose one word.
+That year I chose the word cultivate.
 It was an easy decision.
-The word seemed to confront me wherever I looked.
-At the time I didn’t know I was going to start this blog, but God did.
-And even then he was planting the seed and ideas that it would grow from.
+The word seemed to confront me wherever I looked—in what I was reading, seeing, and thinking about.
+At the beginning of that year I didn’t know I was going to start this blog, but God did.
+And even before I started it, He was planting the seed and ideas that it would grow from.

-Recently I’ve been reading a book by Elisabeth Elliot, Discipline: The Glad Surrender.
-And once again a word confronts me.
+At the end of 2017, I began reading a book by Elisabeth Elliot, Discipline: The Glad Surrender.
+And once again a word confronted me.
 Discipline.
 I’ve always struggled with it.
 But I love the way Elliot frames it a bit differently.
 Discipline isn’t about willpower; it is about obedience.
 She says,

 Discipline is the wholehearted yes to the call of God.
 When I know myself called, summoned, addressed, taken possession of, known, acted upon, I have heard the Master.
 I put myself gladly, fully, and forever at His disposal, and to whatever He says my answer is yes.

-So this year I want to say a wholehearted yes to the call of God.
-And that means each day I will make choices.
+So in 2018 I wanted to say a wholehearted yes to the call of God.
+To make choices.
 Choices to obey or disobey.
 To get up and do the work or to choose comfort.
 To do the easy things or the hard things.
 To be intentional with my time or allow distractions to derail my days.
-I will choose.